nyaruka/goflow/docs/md/expressions.md

 ## word(text, index [,delimiters])

-Returns the word at the passed in `index` for the passed in `text`.
+Returns the word at `index` in `text`.

+Indexes start at zero.
 There is an optional final parameter `delimiters` which is string of characters used to split the text into words.

 ```objectivec